nene/jira-measure-time/README.md

 2. Open up Tampermonkey and create a new script
 3. Copy paste the script from `jira-measure-time.js` or link it with `@require` from you userscript definition.
-4. **Modify @include URL in the header to match your Bitbucket url**
+4. **Modify @include URL in the header to match your JIRA url**
-5. Navigate to your Bitbucket commits and behold...
+5. Navigate to your JIRA issues and behold...

 [Tampermonkey]: https://chrome.google.com/webstore/detail/tampermonkey/